fatimaaziz27/WANDERLUST_TRAVEL_WEBSITE/README.md

 The website provides a travel-focused interface where users can explore popular destinations, view travel packages, read customer reviews, learn about the travel service, and find booking information.

-## How to Run

-1. Clone or download the repository.
-2. Open the project folder.
-3. Open `index.html` in your browser.
-4. Explore the website.

-No additional installation is required.

 ## Learning Objectives

 This project helps practice: